 Will I be able to update the site myself when it's finished?

 Yes!
-I love it when our clients take control of their websites and learn to manage it on their own.
-We’ll provide you with recorded zoom video tutorials to help you learn your way around.
+I love it when our clients take control of their websites and learn to manage them independently.
+We'll provide recorded loom video tutorials to help you understand your way around.

 Will you maintain my site for me?